eaton-lab/toytree/validation/penalized_pseudolikelihood/README-v14.md

 `v14/cache-v14/`.
 The score stage never refits.
 Commit only the compact environment, seeds, and result JSON files, not the task cache.

 V14 is diagnostic-only.
-If it passes, the next release-gating step is a fresh, independently seeded V13-style confirmation using the frozen estimator.
+Its passing replay led to the independently seeded, release-gating V15 confirmation design in `README-v15.md`.